-Which Milk Is Good For Gout is my review of the effects of milk on uric acid.
+Soy Milk or Whey Protein For Gout is my review of the effects of milk on uric acid.
 Specifically, it compares milk protein and soy protein supplements.

-I wrote Which Milk Is Good For Gout for GoutPal Herbalists.
+I wrote Soy Milk or Whey Protein For Gout for GoutPal Herbalists.
 Herbalists are gout sufferers who want to control uric acid using herbal gout medicines and supplements.
 You can check which type of gout sufferer you are at Questions for Gout Sufferers.

-In Which Milk Is Good For Gout, I give my layman’s view of Garrel and colleagues 1991 study.
-It compares the effects on uric acid of supplemention with 2 milk proteins.
+In Soy Milk or Whey Protein For Gout, I give my layman’s view of Garrel and colleagues 1991 study.
+It compares the effects on uric acid of supplementation with 2 milk proteins.
 Then compares with a soy protein supplement.

 The introduction summarizes raised uric acid as associated with heart disease, death, high blood pressure, and insulin resistance.
 Then, it introduces proteins.
 Specifically, two milk proteins: calcium caseinate, and lactalbumin (whey protein); plus a soybean isolate supplement.
 The soy supplement was made from Bariatrix soy flour.
 Also, each supplement provided 80g protein.
 Note that the study excludes gout sufferers, being an investigation of 10 healthy volunteers.

 Soy Milk and Gout

 The results show that both milk proteins significantly reduced uric acid in the blood.
 Conversely, soy protein increased uric acid.
 All three supplements improved uric acid excreted in urine (uricosuric).